bunmalik/SBA_FOR_BASIC_SCH_TEACHERS/README.md

 This is an automatic SBA template for Ghana schools.

-SBA simply means School basic Assessment
+SBA simply means School Base Assessment
 You can use EXAMs_F1A_1ST_2019_20.xlsx as a template It contains all subjects studied at the JHS level.
 Modify Subjects Name as you wish